65: No Such Thing As A Chickenosaurus

 Transcript

 Hello, and welcome to another episode of No Such Thing as a Fish, a weekly podcast coming to you from the QI offices in Covent Garden.
+My name is Dan Schreiber.

 I'm sitting here with Andy Murray, James Harkin, and Anna Chaczynski.

-my fact is that fish who work as cleaners can cheat their bosses and their bosses can punish them
+My fact is that fish who work as cleaners can cheat their bosses and their bosses can punish them.

 And basically, the trade is for food versus clean skin, yeah?

-But the cleaner fish they sometimes cheat because they actually like eating the thick mucus that covers the client fish as a protective layer, and they often have a cheeky bite of it instead of eating a a parasite, and that makes the client fish jump, I guess in pain.
+But the cleaner fish they sometimes cheat, because they actually like eating the thick mucus that covers the client fish as a protective layer, and they often have a cheeky bite of it instead of eating a a parasite, and that makes the client fish jump, I guess in pain.

 So that's them cheating it, and then their bosses, the client fish, punish them by chasing them around.

-And the cleaner fish which have been chased around then behave better in future.
+And the cleaner fish, which have been chased around, then behave better in future.
+They stop misbehaving as much when they've been chased about.

 What are they threatening to do when they chase them around?
+Because in the end, they want to be making contact with.
+It's like being chased around by someone you really fancy.

+Isn't it?
+It's like being chased by your fish.
+You don't run that fast.

 It's like being chased by your boss.
 You know, because they're often bigger fish, or they're often predatory.

 Like when you're being chased by your boss.

-Secrets of QI expose.
+Secrets of QI experts.

-So, yeah, if there are lots of client fish, then the cleaners have the upper hand because they're more in demand.
+So, yeah, if there there are lots of client fish, then the cleaners have the upper hand because they're more in demand.

 And so they try and take more bites of mucus because they know that they've got a captive market.
+Right.

+Yeah.
 Because the client fish have to get cleaned somewhere.

+Yeah.
 Genius.

 So they propagate the problem in order that they can solve it, which is kind of exactly what a lot of human industry does, right?